kobotoolbox/docs/source/date_time.md

 ## How to set up Date and Time question types

-### Setting up in FormBuilder
+### Setting up in Formbuilder

-Adding “Date”, “Time”, and “Date and Time” questions is simple and does not require any extra setup:
+Adding “Date”, “Time”, and “Date and Time” questions is simple:

--   In the KoboToolbox Formbuilder, click the + button to add a new question
+-   In the Formbuilder, click the <i class="k-icon k-icon-plus"></i> button to add a new question
--   Type the question text, for example “What is your date of birth?”, then click ADD QUESTION or press ENTER on your keyboard
+-   Type the question text, for example “What is your date of birth?”, then click **ADD QUESTION** or press ENTER on your keyboard
 -   Choose the question type

 ![Adding the questions](images/date_time/adding.gif)

 ### Setting up in XLSForm

-To add date, time, and date and time questions in the XLSForm, use the date, time and dateTime question types as shown in the example below:
+To add "Date", "Time", and "Date and Time" questions in the XLSForm, use the `date`, `time` and `dateTime` question types as shown in the example below:

 In XLSForm, you can set up the following: